ForgeRock/openicf-spml-connector/README.md

 To get and build this repository you will need a build environment that has git, maven and a JDK installed.

-This has been confirmed as buildin with Maven 3.3.3, Oracle JDK 1.8.0_91.
+This has been confirmed as building with Maven 3.3.3, Oracle JDK 1.8.0_91.

 The `openspml2-toolkit.jar` file may be found in the `lib` directory and must be installed into your maven repository as shown bellow.
 The project can then be built with maven.

 ```
 $ git clone <repo_url>